| FAQ's

 all orchids grow in this Hydroponic System?

-can be classified into two groups; terrestrial (orchids that grow in
+Technically, orchids can be clasified into two groups; terrestrial (orchids that grow in

 and epiphytic (orchids that hang from trees and grow in the